Potential funding opportunities in Tasmania

 · The Sisters of Charity Foundation Tertiary Scholarship Program offers two scholarships for young people (27 years or under) who have been in out of home care, such as foster care (either currently or in the past).[9]
 The university scholarship is valued at up to $30,000 and the TAFE scholarship is valued at $5000.
 The scholarship is not specific to maritime studies.

-· The Pinnacle Foundation offers annual scholarships and mentoring to people between 18-26 years of age who identify as a member of the LGBTQIA+ community and are undertaking education in a public tertiary institution (university or TAFE).[10]
-The scholarship is not specific to maritime studies.
+· The Pinnacle Foundation offers annual scholarships and mentoring to people between 18-26 years of age who identify as a member of the LGBTQIA+ community and are undertaking education in a public tertiary institution (university or TAFE).
+Applications are now closed for 2026 scholarships.
+Applications for scholarships for study in 2027 will open on July 1 2026.
+[10] The scholarship is not specific to maritime studies.

-Please note that the above information was last updated in March 2026.
-Availability and eligibility requirements may have changed since that time.
+Please note that the above information was last updated in June 2026.
+Many programs and scholarships operate on annual or limited application rounds, and availability, eligibility and funding may change.

 If you know of a funding opportunity that isn’t listed, please contact us at maritimeskills@isajsc.org.au.